Legal Studies

 Upon completion of this course, the student will be able to:

-- categorize the types of torts appropriately.
+- classify different types of torts and their respective characteristics appropriately.

 LA 314 Contract Law